-The thirty-six month fellowship will be structured so that approximately thirty months will be devoted to clinical activities and at least six months to research and scholarly activity.
+The thirty-six month fellowship is structured so that approximately thirty months is devoted to clinical activities and at least six months to research and scholarly activity.
 The ultimate goal of this training experience is to have individuals leave our program who are skilled and respected gastroenterology consultants.
 Trainees receive their training experience at OU Medical Center and the Oklahoma City VA Hospital.

 GI Fellows gain proficiency in upper endoscopy, enteroscopy, colonoscopy, capsule endoscopy and will participate in diagnostic and therapeutic ERCP and endoscopic ultrasound.
 The program does not train the fellows to competency in advanced endoscopic procedures and trainees interested in pursuing these techniques in their practice will need an additional year of training.
 Our program offers the opportunity for various electives in advanced endoscopy, motility, nutrition, endoscopy, and research as formal curriculum.
-Additional educational activities within the GI section include; the GI Clinical Conference, weekly case presentations, pathophysiology discussion, biweekly Pathology Conference, IBD Case Files Conference, radiology conferences, Journal Club, and a monthly Research Conference.
+Additional educational activities within the GI section include; the GI Clinical Conference, weekly case presentations, pathophysiology discussion, Pathology Conference, Multi-Disciplinary IBD & Liver Case Files Conference, Journal Club, Research Conference, Systems of Care Improvement Conference, and a new Pre-Clinical IBD Case Conference.

 GI Fellows may participate in the annual Arkansas Oklahoma Endoscopic Society Meeting, the annual Digestive Disease Week (AGA, AASLD, ASGE), the annual meetings of the American College of Gastroenterology (ACG) or the American Association for the Study of Liver Diseases (AASLD).